ckincaid17/cs244-hashpipe-reproduction/README.md

 `utils.py` - Contains utility functions

 The `p4_code` folder contains all of the code relevant to our reproduction of the HashPipe algorithm in P4.
+See the README in that folder for more information.